Damzy-23/NourishNeural/DISSERTATION_README.md

 ## 🌟 Project Overview

-PantryPal is an intelligent grocery assistant that leverages artificial intelligence and machine learning to reduce household food waste, optimize shopping efficiency, and improve budget management.
+Nourish Neural is an intelligent grocery assistant that leverages artificial intelligence and machine learning to reduce household food waste, optimize shopping efficiency, and improve budget management.
 This project serves as the foundation for a comprehensive dissertation research study on AI-driven household management systems.

 ### 🎯 Core Mission
 - **Reduce Food Waste**: Use AI to predict food expiry and suggest consumption